FemaleInvest/tech-interviews/assignments/full-stack-engineer/README.md

 tests...
 If one wanted to make it production-ready, it could easily take a couple of weeks.

 Of course, we don't expect you to work that much!
-We really value your time, and we don't want you to spend more than 4 hours on this assignment.
+We really value your time and we don't want you to spend more than 4 hours on this assignment.
 However far along you can get, it's OK, and will serve as a starting point for our live interview.
 You can choose to focus just on (certain aspects of) the frontend,